wp-plugins/tickera-event-ticketing-system/readme.txt

 = CUSTOMIZABLE =
 Tickera is developer friendly.
 Customize any aspect of Tickera with actions and filters!
 Extend its functionality by creating great add-ons!

+= ADD-ONS & EXTENSTIONS =

+[Extend Tickera](http://tickera.com/tickera-events-add-ons/ "Tickera Add-ons and Extensions") with a number of add-ons.

 = DOCUMENTATION =
 Stuck?
 Check out the [plugin documentation](http://tickera.com/documentation-category/tickera/ "Tickera Documentation")